This Is the Army: Production

 Some location shooting for the film took place at Camp Cooke in central California.
-The Warner Ranch in Calabasas, California was used for the World War I battle scenes.
+The Warner Bros.
+Ranch in Calabasas, California was used for the World War I battle scenes.

 The title of the movie is the same as the title of the stage version of the show.
 The movie features star appearances by Irving Berlin, Kate Smith, Frances Langford and Joe Louis as themselves.
 Smith's full-length rendition of Berlin's "God Bless America" is arguably the most famous cinematic rendition of the piece.
 Louis appears in a revue piece called "What the Well-Dressed Man in Harlem Will Wear", with James Cross (lead singer and dancer), William Wycoff (dancer in drag), Marion Brown (heavyset dancer), and a chorus of perhaps a dozen, the only spoken/sung scene that includes African-Americans.
 Louis appears in two other scenes, one in a boxing match, and the second being the stage door canteen number.
 He did not speak in either scene.

 George Murphy was not the first actor considered for the role of Jerry.
 Fred Astaire, Joseph Cotten and Walter Huston were all considered first.
 George Brent was also offered the role of Major (then Colonel) Davidson, which was played in the film by Stanley Ridges, but Brent refused to work without being paid.
 Ginger Rogers was considered for the role of Eileen, played in the film by Joan Leslie.
 Frances Langford sings the song "What Does He Look Like?", but it was originally offered to Dinah Shore, who turned it down because she felt the lyrics made it more appropriate for a man to sing it.